LucianoAdonis/lucianoadonis.github.io/index.md

 description: Mini Books
 ---

-I have the opportunity to interact with many people and explore different ideas through my work.
-However, because I cover many topics, things can sometimes become chaotic, and getting others up to speed can get complicated.

-The goal of this website is to find common ground.
-By doing so, I can save time by avoiding getting caught up in details, and it may also provide valuable assistance to more people.
-Feedback and suggestions are always welcome!
+At work, I get to connect with all kinds of interesting people and dive into a variety of ideas.
+But with so much ground to cover, things can get a bit chaotic, and keeping everyone in the loop can be a challenge.
+That's where the 'Mini Books' on this site come in – they're designed to create a shared understanding and make things smoother down the line! 🚀

 ---

-## Optimization
+### Optimization

 - Slack Mastery: Communicate, Collaborate, and Conquer: TO DO.

-## Documentation
+### Documentation

 - [Confluence](./pages/confluence): make the most of Confluence.
 - [ADRs](./pages/adrs.md): Document that will save you a lot of trouble down the line.
 - Documentation Patterns: TO DO.

-## Self-Help
+### Self-Help

 Anything related to more behavior